History of Santa Monica, California in Timeline

 In August 2018, Santa Monica issued permits to Bird, Lime, Lyft, and Jump Bikes to operate dockless scooter-sharing systems in the city.

-In February 2019, Santa Monica switched over to electricity from the Clean Power Alliance, defaulting to 100% renewably sourced energy citywide.
+In February 2019, Santa Monica switched over to electricity from the Clean Power Alliance, with a citywide default of 100% renewably sourced energy.

 In 2020, the U.S. census recorded Santa Monica's population as 93,076.